Filing an Annual Return

 Customers are asked to use these methods to monitor the status of their filings and if the status does not change to "received" within approximately 10 working days (15 at peak times) of being posted to CRO, they should take appropriate action.

-- 2. In the "What's New" section of the CRO Website, there is a daily update advising of the date of receipt of annual returns being processed on that day - see Processing Dates .
+- 2. In the Processing Dates section of the CRO Website, there is a daily update advising of the date of receipt of annual returns being processed on that day.
 Customers should avoid contacting CRO about documents delivered after the processing date given on the website as they have not yet been reached by the processing team.

 Please note that all documents are stamped with the date of delivery to the CRO.
 If the document is fully compliant, or is corrected within 14 days, the original date of delivery will be recorded as the "received date" when the document is entered onto the Register.